ProzorroUKR/openprocurement.api/docs/source/tendering/competitiveordering/tutorial.rst

 You can see that tender was activated successfully.

 .. note::
-    Further steps for `dynamicPurchasingSystem` tender are the same as in :ref:`open`, you can follow corresponding tutorial :ref:`open_tutorial`.
+    Further steps for `competitiveOrdering` tender are the same as in :ref:`open`, you can follow corresponding tutorial :ref:`open_tutorial`.